 - necessary and appropriate to meet your needs.
 Your local authority will normally ask an occupational therapist for their opinion on whether or not you need the work done; and

 - reasonable and practical, given the age of your home and the condition it is in.
-For example, if your home is in a serious state of disrepair, it might not be practical to do the work you need.
+For example, if your home need serious repairs, it might not be practical to do the work you need.